 Chapter 1: Tracking Your Return on Investment (ROI)

 This is my favorite thing about photography SEO.
-Unlike other marketing methods where you have no idea if you’re going to get your money back, I can track exactly how much money I make for clients with great analytics.
+Unlike other marketing methods where you have no idea if you’re going to get your money back, I can track exactly how much money I make for my photography clients with great analytics.

 I set up a custom dashboard to track the work I do and I can show clients their exact return on investment.